AG_Config object records configuration settings global to an Agar application.

 application has exited.

-Library or application-specific data may also be stored in the configuration object.
+Library or application-specific data may also be stored in the configuration object as AG_Variable(3) values.
 Variable names should not start with "ag_", the prefix is reserved for internal Agar settings.

 Note that our AG_Variable(3) system implements pointers (or "bindings"), so it is always possible for a parameter value to be specified as a pointer to an external piece of data.